Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part1_time_series_python.md

 tsplot(ads_diff[24 + 1 :], lags=60)
 ```

 Perfect!
-Our series now looks like something undescribable, oscillating around zero.
+Our series now looks like something indescribable, oscillating around zero.
 The Dickey-Fuller test indicates that it is stationary, and the number of significant peaks in ACF has dropped.
 We can finally start modeling!

 ## ARIMA-family Crash-Course